uquidit/mediator/README.md

 ### Command-line interface

 The command-line interface is a convenient utility to easily interact with the mediator server.
 In order to use it, you need to provide the URL the mediator server listens to as the command line utility has no configuration file.

 We suggest that you install it in the same folder as the server but it is not a requirement.
 In the following section, we will assume this is the case.

-Example: The following command will return the list of available commands:
+For instance, the following command will return the list of available commands:

 ```
 $ /opt/mediator/bin/mediator-cli --url=http://xxx/v1/otp --help